E-commerce

 What is Shopify Analytics?

-Shopify Analytics is the set of dashboards and reports built into your admin.
-Shopify documentation describes a unified hub: there you can review recent activity, visitors, site performance, and transactions, with visualizations and detailed tables based on the reports available on your plan.
+Shopify Analytics is the set of dashboards and reports integrated into your admin.
+The Shopify documentation describes a unified hub: there you review recent activity, visitors, site performance, and transactions, with visualizations and detailed tables depending on the reports available on your plan.

-Access: Admin > Analytics.
-The types of reports and explorations depend on your Shopify plan and staff permissions.
-Before comparing your store to public benchmarks, make sure the definitions (sessions, orders, net sales) match what you read in the interface: differences in definitions explain part of the discrepancies between tools.
-In meetings, always start by reminding everyone of these definitions: this prevents one table from "speaking" in place of another.
+Access: Admin > Data analysis (Analytics).
+The types of reports and explorations depend on the Shopify plan and staff permissions.
+Before comparing your store to public benchmarks, check that the definitions (sessions, orders, net sales) match what you read in the interface: definition differences explain part of the discrepancies between tools.
+In a meeting, always start by reminding everyone of these definitions: this prevents one table from 'speaking' in place of another.

 Key components

-Metrics: calculated indicators (sales, conversion, average basket, returning customers, sessions, etc.).
+Metrics: calculated indicators (sales, conversion rate, average order value, recurring customers, sessions, etc.).

-Dimensions: slicing angles (time, product, channel, country) to compare and segment without mixing apples and oranges.
+Dimensions: breakdown dimensions (time, product, channel, country) to compare and segment without mixing apples and oranges.

-Reports: detailed views over a period, with filters and exports according to your plan.
-The Report Types page explains how to navigate between predefined reports and explorations.
+Reports: detailed views over a period, with filters and exports depending on your plan.
+The Report Types page describes how to navigate between predefined reports and explorations.

-Dashboard: summary cards (indicators) for quick monitoring, with links to associated reports.
+Dashboard: summary cards (indicators) for quick tracking, with links to the associated reports.
 See the dashboard overview.

-• What decision do I need to make this week? (ad budget, restocking, promotion): this sets the priority metric.
+• Which decision do I need to make this week? (ad budget, restocking, promotion): this sets the priority metric.

-• Which period is comparable?
+• What period is comparable?
 Same duration, same season, same day of the week if you are testing a short campaign.

-• Which segment is concerned?
-Channel, country, collection: an overall aggregate can hide a channel that is collapsing or a country that is taking off.
+• Which segment is involved?
+Channel, country, collection: a global aggregate can hide a channel that is collapsing or a country that is taking off.

-• What is my plan B if the number goes down?
-Otherwise, the report becomes passive reading.
+• What is my B plan if the figure declines?
+Otherwise the report becomes passive reading.

 • What data is still missing?
-Often the "why" behind the behavior: here, you will need to cross-reference with attribution or session tools (see below).
+Often the “why” of the behavior: there, you will need to cross-reference with attribution or session tools (see below).

 Connect your KPIs

-A KPI links a metric to an objective and, if possible, to a time-bound target.
-Simple approach: 1) clear business objective (e.g., maintain a margin on a collection); 2) Shopify metrics that reflect it (net sales, discounts, average order value); 3) numerical target reviewed at a fixed cadence; 4) monitoring in reports and adjustment of levers (pricing, merchandising, messaging).
+A KPI links a metric to a goal and, if possible, to a time-bound target.
+Simple approach: 1) a clear business objective (e.g., maintain margin on a collection); 2) Shopify metrics that reflect it (net sales, discounts, average order value); 3) a quantified target reviewed on a fixed schedule; 4) tracking in reports and adjusting levers (pricing, merchandising, messaging).

-Avoid the endless list: three to five active KPIs per quarter are often enough for an SMB team.
-The other metrics become control indicators consulted on demand or when alerts arise.
+Avoid the endless list: three to five active KPIs per quarter are often enough for a small or medium-sized business team.
+The other metrics become monitoring indicators consulted on demand or when an alert is triggered.

 Essential metrics to track